 Piller, the data centre community and the WHO COVID-19 Solidarity Response Fund

-Germany: 11th January 2021: Piller, the global power protection leader, is pleased to acknowledge the data centre audience who attended its recent webinar series The future of Data Center Power at Scale with a charitable donation to the WHO COVID-Solidarity Response Fund.
+Germany: 11th January 2021: Piller, the global power protection leader, is pleased to acknowledge the data centre audience who attended its recent webinar series The Future of Data Center UPS Power at Scale with a charitable donation to the WHO COVID-Solidarity Response Fund.

 Global data centre operators, developers and engineers attended webinars in 11 time zones from North America to Australia, the UK, Central Europe, the Middle East, China and Japan and Piller thanks them for their engagement.